Cladonia cariosa: Habitat and distribution

 Cladonia cariosa is a widespread lichen with a cosmopolitan distribution.
-It grows directly on soil in calcium-rich and calcium poor-sites, and also in sun-exposed sandy soil.
+It grows directly on soil in calcium-rich and calcium-poor sites, and also in sun-exposed sandy soil.
 It is widely distributed in northern North America.
+In western North America it has been collected on soil in a range of settings, including roadcuts (both open and partially shaded), shale-derived soils, and sagebrush grassland soils.
+In Nepal, the lichen has been reported at 3,100 m elevation in a compilation of published records.

 Lichenozyma pisutiana is a yeast in the class Cystobasidiomycetes that has been found associating with Cladonia cariosa.